SeanDaniels/structures-algorithms/docs/_topics/10-linked-lists.md

 ---
 # Where are linked lists used?

-In computer science, linked lists are used as a fundamental concept for implementing other data structures, such as stacks and queues.
+Linked lists are used as a fundamental concept for implementing other data structures, such as stacks and queues.

 Linked lists are also used for specific implementations of certain varieties of other data structures, like the chaining method of handling hash table collisions.